Ender-events/Gamepad/README.md

 The Gamepad uses an in-board L3GD20 gyroscope and the driver from ADA driver library.
 To reduce the drift, at the beginning, the average of zero motion raw data of the gyroscope is computed.
-For each raw data given, the average is removed and data is filtered through a high-pass filter from W3C Working Group Note for Motion Sensors.
+For each raw data given, the average is removed and data are filtered through a high-pass filter from W3C Working Group Note for Motion Sensors.
 With this fixed angular velocity, a discrete integration is done with initial value to 0°.